 - I need to do a factory reset

 - The best phone cleaning app on Android

 You can go into the settings on your device and take a look at each individual app and determine which is causing problems for your phone.
-The majority of our site’s readers and editors don't use a cache cleaner for Android to wipe their apps' caches but do it manually as well as frequently deleting images and videos that they receive through WhatsApp, for example.
+The majority of our site’s readers and editors don't use a cache cleaner for Android, but clear cache manually as well as frequently delete images and videos that they receive through WhatsApp, for example.

 By doing so, you can get to know your device and its features better.
 You can even take preventative measures, like blocking those avalanches of automatically downloaded pictures on messaging apps.
 Furthermore, by doing this manually, you can be certain that you won't cause any long-term damage to your device.